pett4j/api-std/README.md

 I used only one project to solve the problem, but it can be splitted in other 3 microservices.

-A API Gateway in front of API is a good option to easy scale and upgrade the project.
+An API Gateway in front of API is a good option to easy scale and upgrade the project.